smartmobilefactory/SMF-Fastlane-Commons/README.md

 If we edit a lane's parameter we always **update the README** and if we do major changes to a lane we should **update the README in the setup directory**.

 ## Naming of lanes and functions
-Every lane and function we define starts with **smf\_**, because want to see the distinguish our code from the Fastlane code.
+Every lane and function we define starts with **smf\_**, because we want to see the distinguish our code from the Fastlane code.
 If we use a function just in one file we mark it with **_** to make clear that it is only used in this file.
 Otherwise, we put it in the **utils.rb** file.
 ```
 def _smf_helper(parameter1, parameter2)
-    # Returns parameter1, super helpful!
     parameter1
 end
 ```
+Returns parameter1, super helpful! **No 'return' needed** 😎
 ## Passing values to lanes
- We pass values e.g. from the **config.json** or jenkins are passed as parameters.
+ We pass values e.g. from the **config.json** or jenkins as parameters.
 We assign **all parameters to variables** at the beginning of a lane.
 ### Example
 *example_lane.rb*
 ```